120 (film): Production

 The film, which received a record amount of support from the Turkish Ministry of Culture and Tourism, was shot over two years in harsh conditions on location in Safranbolu, Van and Istanbul, Turkey.
-When heavy snow, expected in Van for the winter settings of the film, failed to arrive, 20 trucks, two loaders and 30 staff members had to be laid on to bring 300 tons of snow from Çaldıran to Van for several scenes.
+When heavy snow, expected in Van for the winter settings of the film, failed to arrive, 20 trucks, two loaders and 30 staff members had to be hired to bring 300 tons of snow from Çaldıran to Van for several scenes.

 Plot

 During the Battle of Sarikamish, the Ottoman army runs out of ammunition and appeals for help to the people of Van, who happen to have supplies.
-However, the First World War is on and all the men are fighting at the four corners of the empire and therefore can not respond to the appeal.
-The young children of Van want to do something and when the principal of a school, who has lost a son in the war, suggests that they transport ammunition, 120 young boys aged 12 to 17 volunteer and take to the road.
+However, the First World War is on and all the men are fighting at the four corners of the empire and therefore cannot respond to the appeal.
+The young children of Van want to do something and when the principal of a school, who has lost a son in the war, suggests that they transport ammunition to the army, 120 young boys aged 12 to 17 volunteer and take to the road.
 The movie tells the true story of the 120 boys and their sisters and mothers left behind, who wait for their return.